-Posted on: Mai 22, 2014
+Posted on: April 22, 2023

-Nowadays, crimes and sins such as adultery and petty theft can go by unpunished, but that wasn’t the case during medieval times and Amsterdam’s Torture Museum offers hard proof of this through the various weapons and instruments of torture on display.
+Nowadays, crimes and sins such as adultery and petty theft can go by unpunished, but that wasn’t the case during medieval times and Museum of Torture offers hard proof of this through the various weapons and instruments of torture on display.
 The methods used to punish adulterating males and females are particularly interesting and you can almost feel the pain just by seeing and touching the various instruments.
 This included the Torture Chair, the guillotine and the rack to name a few.

 The Torture Museum also offers detailed explanations in six different languages about the different instruments and methods of torture which were used in medieval days.
 The decor and lay-out of the two octagonal rooms added to the sense of eeriness you experience during a walk through the museum and allows your mind to further adjust to the fear that the victims of the various tortures must have experienced all those years ago.

 The Museum of Torture in Amsterdam features a variety of exhibits showcasing the history of torture throughout the ages.
 Visitors can expect to see a collection of torture devices and techniques that were used for punishment, interrogation, and control.
 Some of the most notable exhibits include the Iron Maiden, the rack, the guillotine, and the thumbscrew.
 Each exhibit is presented in a way that is informative and respectful to the victims who suffered through these practices.